 Graham Anthony Devine plays Castilla by Isaac Albeniz

 Widely considered as one of the best guitarists of his generation, Graham is currently in much demand as a recitalist and concerto soloist.
-He has performed at many of the world’s leading recital venues such as the Wigmore Hall (London) Purcell Room (London) Palau de la Musica (Valencia) Hakuju Hall (Tokyo) Phoenix Hall (Osaka) etc. He has also been invited to give masterclasses at festivals and musical institutes throughout the world.
+He has performed at many of the world’s leading recital venues such as Wigmore Hall (London), Purcell Room (London), Palau de la Musica (Valencia), Hakuju Hall (Tokyo) and Phoenix Hall (Osaka).
+He has also been invited to give masterclasses at festivals and musical institutes throughout the world.

 His huge repertoire covers music from the renaissance period to most major twentieth century works written for the guitar, including rarely performed masterpieces such as Maurice Ohana’s compositions for ten-string guitar.